galacticcouncil/Basilisk-ui-old/README.md

 There are a few approaches to data composition within our UI:

-1. `useQuery` - this will imidiatelly request data via the data layer's resolvers
+1. `useQuery` - this will immediately request data via the data layer's resolvers
 2. `useLazyQuery` - this will return a callback, that can be timed or manually executed to request the data at a later time (e.g. after a timeout or on user interaction)
-3. `constate` - both query types can be contextualized to avoid concurency issues in a case where multiple containers use the same queries at the same times (at time of rendering)
+3. `constate` - both query types can be contextualized to avoid concurrency issues in a case where multiple containers use the same queries at the same times (at time of rendering)
 4. `cache.readQuery / cache.readFragment` - this will only read already cached data, without making a roundtrip to the data resolver.

 #### Handling loading statuses